| | | 2006 WTBAWinter Mixed Sale

 Yearlings, weanlings and stallion

-shares are up by double digits, while figures drop for broodmares and
+shares are upby double digits, while figures drop for broodmares

 horses of racing age